50 years after Stonewall, LGBT rights are a work in progress | Federal News Network

 MARRIAGE RIGHTS

-Born in 1966, Kaplan recalls being in college during the height of the AIDS epidemic.
+Born in 1966, Kaplan recalls being in college during the height of the AIDS epidemic, “with men dying by the thousands and a government not seeming to care.”

 “It’s incomprehensible — the change that has been wrought during my lifetime,” she said.
 “If you had told me, when I was in college, that one day I would grow up, get married to a woman, have a kid, be partner in a law firm, and then argue a momentous civil rights case in the Supreme Court, I would have said you were going to too many Grateful Dead concerts.”